SalomePlatform/sat/doc/src/commands/application.rst

     sat launcher <application> --use_mesa

-Some useful configuration pathes
+Some useful configuration paths
 =================================

-The virtual application can be configured with the virtual_app section of the configutation file.
+The virtual application can be configured with the virtual_app section of the configuration file.

 * **APPLICATION.virtual_app**